Global Rural-Urban Mapping Project (GRUMP), v1

 Urbanization poses both challenges and opportunities for sustainable development and environmental management.
 Improved data on patterns of human settlement and trends in population can help researchers and policy makers better understand differences between urban and rural areas in terms of their impacts on the environment and vulnerability to environmental variability and change.
 The Global Rural-Urban Mapping Project, Version 1 (GRUMPv1) data collection is a valuable resource both for researchers studying human-environment interactions and for applied users working to address critical environmental and societal issues.

-GRUMPv1 consists of eight global data sets: population count grids, population density grids, urban settlement points, urban-extents grids, land/geographic unit area grids, national boundaries, national identifier grids, and coastlines.
-All grids are provided at a resolution of 30 arc-seconds (~1km), with population estimates normalized to the years 2000, 1995, and 1990.
-All eight data sets are available for download as global products, and the first five data sets are also available as continental, regional, and national subsets.
+GRUMPv1 consists of ten global data sets: population count grid, population density grid, urban settlement points, urban extents grid, land/geographic unit area grid, urban extent polygons, national boundaries, national identifier grid, and coastlines.
+All gridded data are provided at a resolution of 30 arc-seconds (~1 km), with population estimates normalized to the years 2000, 1995, and 1990.
+All ten data sets are available for download as global products, and the first five data sets are also available as continental, regional, and national subsets.